Reducing Drop-offs for Product Purchases through the Account Portal

 2. Implemented 50+ screens in an agile environment to deliver a seamless end-to-end user experience.

-COMPANY
+THE COMPANY

 TEAM

-3 UX designers (Me)
+3 UX Designers (Me)

 Figma, Jira, Confluence, Google Suite, Slack